 Tailgating with your dog would be a great BFF adventure if your dog loves car rides and being in the center of the action.
 Just make sure that the venue is dog-friendly before leaving—it would be a real bummer to have to turn around the moment you arrive because there’s no dogs allowed!

 When packing for a tailgate, be sure to bring enough food for your dog to eat.
-And because a game day meal isn’t complete without a game day treat, excite your dog with the winning combo of Kibbles ‘n Bits® dog food and Pup-Peroni® soft dog treats (A.K.A.
-The Dream Team).
+And because a game day meal isn’t complete without a game day treat, remember to pack some Pup-Peroni® soft dog treats.
 Don’t forget to bring plenty of water as well, especially if it’s a hot day or you’ll be spending your time in direct sunlight.
 It might also be a good idea to bring your dog’s crate along so they can have some quiet alone time if things get a bit overwhelming.
 Finally, keep your dog leashed so they don’t run off or get into a tussle with a dog that may not be as well socialized—or a fan of the other team.